luisalvesmartins/signlanguageavatar/README.md

 Current backlog:

+Project Zero - Learning Avatar
 1. option to select pose speed
 2. option to select different models
 3. define playback speed
 4. playback sentences
+Project Voice to Text:
+1. <s>Voice to text - transform voice to text</s> (done)
+2. <s>Translate the text to an abstract langugage used to represent the signs</s> (done)
+3. Deliver the signs to the end user

 Far fetched:
 1. Replicate movements from webcam